BBC director-general Tim Davie to step down following Trump speech edit

 “Overall the BBC is delivering well, but there have been some mistakes made and as director-general I have to take ultimate responsibility.”

-Ms Turness, who has been in the role since 2022, said that she had offered her resignation to Mr Davie on Saturday night adding that despite the “controversy” around the Panorama edit, the allegations that BBC News “institutionally biased are wrong”.
+Ms Turness, who has been in the role since 2022, said that she had offered her resignation to Mr Davie on Saturday night, adding that despite mistakes being made, the allegations that BBC News is “institutionally biased are wrong”.

-In a message sent to staff, she said: “I have taken the difficult decision that it will no longer be my role to lead you in the collective vision that we all have: to pursue the truth with no agenda.

 Culture Secretary Lisa Nandy thanked Mr Davie for his “service to public service broadcasting” and for leading the BBC through a period of “significant change”.

+She also stated the Government will support the board through the transition and that the upcoming charter review will help the corporation adapt to a new era that “secures its role at the heart of national life for decades to come”.
-She added: “The BBC is one of our most important national institutions.

-“Every day, it tells the story of who we are – the people, places and communities that make up life across the UK.
+Ms Nandy said the BBC was “one of our most important national institutions” which told the story of “who we are – the people, places and communities that make up life across the UK”.

-“Now more than ever, the need for trusted news and high quality programming is essential to our democratic and cultural life, and our place in the world.
+“Now more than ever, the need for trusted news and high quality programming is essential to our democratic and cultural life, and our place in the world,” she added.

-“As a Government, we will support the board as it manages this transition and we will ensure that the charter review is the catalyst that helps the BBC to adapt to this new era and secures its role at the heart of national life for decades to come.”

 Earlier on Sunday, Ms Nandy told the BBC’s Sunday With Laura Kuenssberg programme she was “confident” BBC bosses are treating allegations of bias with “the seriousness that this demands”.